RedBearLab/RBL_CC3200/README.md

 # RedBearLab CC3200 Wi-Fi Series

-Last updated: 2015/05/07
+Last updated: 2015/05/21

 ## Introduction

-[RBL CC3200 and WiFi Mini](http://redbearlab.com/) are develop boards with low power WiFi capability, they are designed for fast prototyping of IoT projects.
+[RBL CC3200 and WiFi Mini](http://redbearlab.com/) are development boards with low power WiFi capability, they are designed for fast prototyping of IoT projects.

-This add-on allows you to start development using the [Energia](http://energia.nu/download/) IDE for these two boards on Windows, Mac OSX and Linus platforms.
+This add-on allows you to start development using the [Energia](http://energia.nu/download/) IDE for these two boards on Windows, Mac OSX and Linux platforms.

-** Tested with version 0101E0015 (3/24/2015).
+** Tested with Energia version 0101E0015 (3/24/2015).

 ## Getting Started